fcamel/gj/README.md

 $ gj -i                  # Now gj index both the source codes and the binaries.
 ```

-Now you can use `gj -D SYMBOL` to search the definitions instantly and accurately.
-You can just find the main by `gj -D main` without the other keywords "argc" and "argv" to filter the candidates.
+Then use `gj -D SYMBOL` to search the definitions.
+The result is much faster and more accurately.
+For example, to find `main`, we need the keywords "argc" and "argv" to filter the candidates previously.
+Now just `gj -D main` is enough.

 *NOTE* the index of [DWARF] requires `readelf` and `nm`.
 I only test this feature on Linux and haven't tested it on other platforms.